 The spires are impressive and can be seen from all parts of the city.
 The church’s Gothic-style architecture, distinctive to many historic European churches, is just awe-inspiring.
 It also features gorgeous stained-glass windows, towering stone columns, and a fountain dating back to the 1500s.

 In 1818, Lutherans and Calvinists from the surrounding area came together at this church to create a united city church.
 The church is still operating today and is touted as a main attraction of Kaiserslautern.

 4. Heidelberg Castle

-5. FC Kaiserslautern
+5. Catch a FC Kaiserslautern game

-6. The Kaiserslautern Zoo
+6. Kaiserslautern Zoo

 7. Wildpark Betzenberg

+After spending time at the zoo, head to the Betzenberg Wildlife Park, where native animals roam.
 In 1970, the city set up the park to help locals and visitors to enjoy watching animals in an area similar to the wild.
-There are species native to the place that once roamed freely but only exist in the conservancy today.
+There are species native to the place that once roamed freely but are currently faced with extinction.

-Though this is a human-made reserve, it has created a natural environment for the animals.
-It covers 25 acres and is home to deer, bison, wild cats, wild bores, and wild horses.
+There are grassy areas where the animals browse, water holes, walking trails, and where children can climb and explore.
+Though this is a human-made reserve, it has created a natural environment for animals.
+It covers over 70 acres and is home to deer, bison, wild cats, wild boars, and wild horses.